tanvim-18/tanvi-cpt-front/_site/README.md

 - I worked on the highscores.html, highscores.js, and highscores.css code on the frontend.
 - I worked on score.py in api, scorey.py in model, main.py, and scores.json
 - All the basecode was from my teacher, which I modified to fit my feature
+- I used ChatGPT to help me with certain parts, but I modified all the code to fit my feature

 ## Memory Matching Game
 - For this game you could choose different game modes by grid size for difficulty